nathan815/Laughable-Lyrics/README.md

 # Laughable Lyrics
-Created By Mark Fonte and Nathan Johnson at SpartaHack V
+Created by Mark Fonte and Nathan Johnson at SpartaHack V

 Take the English lyrics of any song and translate them to another language, and then back to English.
-The result is usually not quite the same as the original input.
-Do this multiple times before translating back to Enlish, and you'll typically get some pretty funny results.
+The result is usually not the same as the original input.
+Do this multiple times before translating back to English, and you can get some pretty funny results.

-Laughable Lyrics is an Android app that does just this for you, but it also sings the lyrics back.
-Choose a song and the number of translation stages.
-Laughable Lyrics will randomly choose languages to translate to, or you may select the language for each translation stage.
-After translation completes, Laughable Lyrics will sing the new song back.
-Share a link to the result with friends or even try singing it yourself!
+Laughable Lyrics is an Android app that lets you do this easily for any song, but also sings the newly remixed lyrics to you for maximum comedy.

+How does it work?
+1. Choose a song and the number of translation stages
+2. The language for each translation stage will either be randomly chosen by Laughable Lyrics or selected by you
+3. Laughable Lyrics will sing the new translation-remixed lyrics
+4. Share a link to the result with friends, or even try singing it yourself!